October 8, 2019

 When you’ve had enough of being wined and dined – if that’s possible – take a brisk hike up to Ljubljana Castle to see this pretty little city in all its autumnal glory.
 If you’ve not had your fill of impeccable scenery at this point, fairy-tale-like Lake Bled is less than 30 minutes away.

 Vienna is a magical destination as the festive season approaches.
-The Christmas Markets open on November 11 so you can while away your days enjoying roasted chestnuts, punch and traditional gingerbread while admiring the stalls and picking up gifts for under the tree.
+The Christmas Markets open mid-November so you can while away your days enjoying roasted chestnuts, punch and traditional gingerbread while admiring the stalls and picking up gifts for under the tree.

 In addition, Vienna has a stunning array of architecture to marvel at, such as the Hofburg Palace, the splendid Vienna State Opera House and Gothic St Stephen’s Cathedral.
 Be sure to finish your day by sampling some Viennese street food at a würstelstand (sausage stand), and – given you’ll be in the world’s largest wine-growing capital city – a relaxing glass or two.